wp-plugins/google-books-importer/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl.html

-Google Books Importer provides easy interface for import of books from books.google.com using Google's API
+Google Books Importer provides easy to use interface for import of books from books.google.com using Google's API

 == Description ==
 This plugin imports data from books.google.com site using Google's API.
 Following data is pulled and can be imported to wordpress: